Urigo/angular-meteor/docs/angular-meteor/client/content/tutorials/socially/angular2/tutorials.socially.angular2.step_00.md

 the TypeScript compiler doesn't know anything about the location of the `angular2/core` and `angular2/bootstrap` modules.
 To fix this, you will need to make use of TypeScript declaration files, which is a TypeScript way to inform the compiler about third-party API modules.

 After the first run, you will find the `angular2-meteor.d.ts` file in the new folder called "typings".
-This file has been created by the package at start time and contains a special reference to Angular2 and Meteor declaration files.
+This file has been created by the package at start time and contains a special reference to Angular 2 and Meteor declaration files.
 There are two ways to link `app.ts` and `angular2-meteor.d.ts` together:

  - one way is to directly reference `angular2-meteor.d.ts` using a special sugared syntax at the top of `app.ts` as follows: